AdobeDocs/advertising.en/help/dsp/reports/faq-household-report.md

 ---
 title: FAQs About the [!UICONTROL Household] Report
-description: Learn more about the [!UICONTROL Household] report, including XXXXXXXXXX.
+description: Learn more about the [!UICONTROL Household] report, including how it's different from other reports and troubleshooting.
 ---
 # FAQs About the [!UICONTROL Household] Report